ChatterjeeGroup-ISTA/PolyHorn/_sources/README.rst.txt

 Positivestellensatz.
-See [1] appendix E for more details. - In case ``putinar`` is chosen for ``theorem_name``, four parameters should be specified in the config file: (i) ``degree_of_sat`` the degree of SOS polynomials considered when the LHS of pCHCs are assumed satisfying, (ii) ``degree_of_nonstrict_unsat``, (iii) ``degree_of_strict_unsat`` and (iv) ``max_d_of_strict``, for the remaining three degree parameters of Putinar’s positivestellensatz.
+See [1] appendix E for more details. - In case ``putinar`` is chosen for ``theorem_name``, four parameters should be specified in the config file: (i) ``degree_of_sat`` the degree of SOS polynomials considered when the LHS of PHC are assumed satisfying, (ii) ``degree_of_nonstrict_unsat``, (iii) ``degree_of_strict_unsat`` and (iv) ``max_d_of_strict``, for the remaining three degree parameters of Putinar’s positivestellensatz.
 The names are self-explanatory and the